Supporting the Pride movement in Poland

 What is EPOA doing?

-We expect to develop a detailed workplan with our Polish colleagues during our conference in January 2020.
+We developed a detailed Action Plan with our Polish colleagues during our conference in January 2020.
 In summary, during 2020 our board will be:

 - Monitoring the situation, in close contact with our members and activists on the ground in Poland, colleagues in the diplomatic and political communities, and other civil society organisations.